BackupTek/teamwork/README.md

     // other methods
 ```

 For all of the examples listed bellow we will use the `Teamwork` facade.
+**Note:** All responses are in JSON format.

 ### Teamwork Desk
 ___